mekowalski/beer-log-rails-js/AUTH.md

 -currently having issues with how to modify sessions#create to actually login a User via google (OmniAuth::NoSessionError, Session Expired fail(OmniAuth::NoSessionError, "Session Expired") if session["oauth"].nil?)

+-need to figure out the configuration of omniauth google